tomeryeh/demo/cabble/docs/tutorial.md

 				return;
 			//else we remove it from the map gisController.removeCandidate(userId);
-			//if we where also in a ride with this candidate, we must break it if (currentRide && (currentRide._source.taxi === userId
-					|| currentRide._source.customer === userId)) {
-				kuzzleController.finishRide();
-			}
+			...
 		});
 	}
 ```

-The message `message` that we recieve to the end of the subscription do not contain the `userId`.
+The user subscribe is only intented to remove the disconnnected candidates, and the candidates having canging theirs types.
+This is done by listening to the user collection with a filter `field: 'type'` only on action `off`.

-But it has the attribute `roomName` that identify uniquely the user.
+`message` does not contain the `userId` , but the attribute `roomName` that identify uniquely the user.

-To found the `userId` from `roomName`, we have keep this association into the object `assocRoomToUser`.
+Thanks to this `assocRoomToUser`, Cabble retrieve the `userId` and remove this candidate from the map with `gisController.removeCandidate(userId);`.

+### About `assocRoomToUser` updating
-This object `assocRoomToUser` is updated via pub sub Position process :
+This object `assocRoomToUser` was updated into pub-sub Position process :

- * association `userSubRoomName` `userId` in Publish position in the snippet [Sending assoc roomname user id](#pub_room_name) ...
+ * to publish association, `userSubRoomName` and `userId` are send with in the snippet [Sending assoc roomname user id](#pub_room_name)
- * ...and are recive on Subscribe to position with the snippet [Keeping updated the association between roomName and userId](#update_room_name)
+ * and are recive on Subscribe with the snippet [Keeping updated the association between roomName and userId](#update_room_name)

-The candidate corresponding to this roomName has send his positions (see the previous section
-and his id.
-So we have to keep the association between user and rom in `assocRoomToUser`.

-Thanks to this `assocRoomToUser`, Cabble retrieve the userid and remove this candidate with mismatching type and remove it from the map with `gisController.removeCandidate(userWithSameStatus);`.

 ## Rides management

-The rides management is closely related to the [overview](./overview.md) :
+The rides management is closely related to the [overview sketching up](./overview.md) :

  * first a ride is <b>proposed</b> by a customer or a taxi,
  * the ride can be <b>declined</b> by candidate or <b>accepted</b>,
- * if accepted, the ride can be set has <b>ended</b>  anytime by the taxi or the customer.
+ * finally the ride can be <b>completed</b> anytime by both taxi or customer.

-To deal with the creation of ride (i.e <b>proposed</b>) and with the three state : <b>declined</b>, <b>accepted</b> and <b>completed</b>, we orgnanise Cabble code has follow :
+The proposition of a ride correspond to a ride creation.
+ <b>proposed</b>, <b>declined</b> and <b>completed</b> are the three states for a ride.

- * the subscription process `publishRideProposal` will delegate all the states changing in `manageRideProposal`.
+ * the subscription process `publishRideProposal` will delegate all the states changing managemenet in `manageRideProposal`.
- * the creation ride is done in method subsection "Propose a Ride".
+ * the creation/proposition ride is done in method subsection "Propose a Ride".
- * we have three update process each corresponding to a state changing.
+ * we have three update process, each corresponding to a state changing.

 ### Subscribing to the Rides messages